kgisl/pythonFDP/notes/InsertSortTDD.md

 	  - Convert the pseudo code into Python code.
 	  - Print the list before and after your insertion has happened

-## 4 Place the 4th element in the list into the first part part of the list (0:3) at the appropriate location
+## 4 Place the 4th element in the list into the first part of the list `[0:3]` at the appropriate location
   - Build a list in this order `[4, 5, 6, 0, 3, 1, 2]` - the 4th element being `0`.
 Represent this using a diagram in your notebook
   - Initialize `idx = 4` and iterate through the first part of the list (which is already sorted) and insert it into the array at the appropriate location.
 Write the code for this.